 It’s is a bit like going to a fancy restaurant and paying for a “cook your own meal” experience.
 It includes the finest ingredients, equipment, gas, and water, but you’re the chef.
 Re-heating your meal costs extra, as does a larger-than-anticipated portion, despite the fact your partner has a smaller one.

 The pay-as-you-go nature of SaaS (software as a service) platforms means there are no hardware, maintenance or upgrade costs!
-There is little upfront investment to worry about so you can test it out much easier and sooner than you could a pre-Internet solution.
+There is little upfront investment to worry about so you can test it out much easier and sooner than you could an on-premise solution.
 And once you’re there, you only pay for the resources you actually use.
 Nothing is wasted or becomes redundant and you’re always on the latest version of the software.
 Payments are regular and predictable, save for infrequent and invaluable on-the-fly scaling (see Scalability).

 So, this restaurant is an all-you-can-eat buffet featuring every cuisine imaginable.
 Hot food is hot.
 Cold food is fresh.
 And they never run out of anything.
 In fact, every so often, a new dish appears.
 Love Indian food?
 Take more.
 Hate zucchini?
 Leave well alone.
 You pay each time you go up, but it’s by actual weight.
 If you take too much, you get a refund on your leftovers.